Best homeowners insurance in Kansas for 2023

 Expert reviewedExpert reviewedThis article has been reviewed by a member of ourFinancial Review Council to ensure all sources, statistics, and claims meet the highest standard for accurate and unbiased advice.Learn more about oureditorial review process.

-Kansas is one of the most tornado-prone states in the country, with an average of 96 per year.
-Combined with its frequent thunderstorms and flooding, it’s important to have a solid home insurance policy and additional flood coverage for residents of high-risk flood zones.
+In the middle of Tornado Alley, Kansas is one of the most tornado-prone states in the country.
+Kansas's frequent strong storms and flooding mean it's important to have a solid home insurance policy and additional flood coverage if you live in a high-risk flood zone.

 Compare home insurance rates in Kansas